Substack Notes Strategy 2026: The System That Drove 60% of My Subscriber Growth.

 Substack Notes is Substack’s built-in short-form feed — think Twitter, but inside Substack.

 You can post text, images, links, and quotes.
-In 2026, Notes is the #1 organic discovery tool on the platform.
-Substack’s algorithm surfaces your Notes to people who don’t follow you yet, which makes it the fastest free way to grow your newsletter.
+In my own newsletter growth data, Notes has been the strongest organic discovery tool on Substack, driving more subscriber growth than SEO, LinkedIn, or lead magnets.
+Substack’s algorithm surfaces your Notes to people who don’t follow you yet.
+In my own data, Notes has been the fastest free way to grow my newsletter because Substack can surface Notes to people who do not follow me yet.

 Here’s why Notes matters more than ever:

-The algorithm favors Notes for discovery.
+Notes are built for in-platform discovery.
 When someone likes, restacks, or comments on your Note, Substack shows it to their followers — people who’ve never heard of you.
 That’s free distribution you can’t get from your newsletter alone.

 The barrier to entry is low.
 A Note takes 2–5 minutes to write.
 A newsletter takes 2–5 hours.
 You can publish 5 Notes in less than the time it takes to outline one post.